-An article in Forbes summarises findings from recent reports on the impacts of climate change on our health.
-A new report from The Lancet Countdown, an interdisciplinary collaboration of 120 experts and 35 institutions, links our well-being with that of our planet.
+An article in Forbes summarises recent findings on climate change’s impacts on health.
+A new report from The Lancet Countdown, an interdisciplinary collaboration of 120 experts and 35 institutions, links our well-being with our planet’s.

-The other report is from the International Federation of Red Cross and Red Crescent Societies that shows that the spread of infections diseases is “inextricably bound up to climate and ecological dynamics.”
+The other report from the International Federation of Red Cross and Red Crescent Societies shows that the spread of infectious diseases is “inextricably bound up to climate and ecological dynamics.”

-The article says that extreme natural events that have happened recently, such as the forest fires that ravaged California – considered the worst so far, and also in Australia and Siberia.
-These events not only reminds us of the changing climate, but they also pose serious threats to life and our health.
+The article says that recent extreme natural events—such as the forest fires ravaging California—are considered the worst, as are Australia and Siberia.
+These events remind us of the changing climate and pose serious threats to life and health.

 In 2018, heatwaves claimed almost 300 thousand lives and are linked to civil unrest, political instability, and even suicide, the article says.

-Thankfully, the media coverage on the interaction between health and climate change has increased significantly between 2018 to 2019, which has helped fill the information gap.
+Thankfully, media coverage of the interaction between health and climate change increased significantly between 2018 and 2019, helping to fill the information gap.

-The reports are also a call to action for policymakers and health professionals around the world to recognize and prevent further damages to our environment if we want to preserve our culture, progress made, and way of life, the article says.
+The reports are also a call to action for policymakers and health professionals worldwide to recognise and prevent further environmental damage if we want to preserve our culture, progress, and way of life, the article says.

 To view the reports, click the links below: